deansher/morphics-v0.1/README.md

 pins down all behavioral details and creates a runnable program.

-The power of morphics comes from our ability to make larger or smaller adjustments to morphic program behavior by swapping out modules higher in the tree or deeper in the tree.
-Since subordinate modules refine the behavior of parent modules, a module replacement deep in the tree usually yield a modest change in overall behavior.
+The power of morphics comes from our ability to make larger or smaller adjustments to the behavior of a morphic program or module by swapping out modules higher in the tree or deeper in the tree.
+Since subordinate modules refine the behavior of parent modules, a module replacement deep in the tree usually yields a modest change in overall behavior.

 Any given collection of morphic modules (not yet assembled into a program) defines an abstract, high-level language that expresses a range of possible program or module behaviors.
 This language is not brittle, in the sense that there are simply defined syntactic changes (replacing modules deep in the tree) that result in small, sensible changes to program behavior.
 The range of behaviors defined by a collection of morphic modules is dense in useful behaviors and relatively easy to understand, so it  can be efficiently explored by non-programming end users or by machine learning.

 ## Contrasting "Behavior Decomposition" with "Dependency Decomposition"

-When we write a software module with behavior decomposition, we implement an abstract behavior, while deliberately leaving room for the parent module's behavior to be refined by a later choice of subordinate modules.
+When we write a software module with behavior decomposition, we implement an abstract behavior, while deliberately leaving room for this behavior to be refined by a later choice of subordinate modules.
 For example, we might implement a parent module that defines full-text search as an abstract behavior.
-We might define a plug-in point for a subordinate module that interprets the text string, plus another plug-in point for a subordinate module that searches a particular text database.
+We could define a plug-in point for a subordinate module that interprets the text string, plus another plug-in point for a subordinate module that searches a particular text database.
 When we define a plug-in point, we specify an interface that the subordinate module must implement.
 Any given plug-in interface is commonly implemented by multiple subordinate modules that provide alternative behaviors for the interface.
 Subordinate modules can define their own plug-in points, so the modules form a tree of behaviors.

 Each subordinate module refines its parent's behavior: when we install a subordinate module into a parent's plug-in point, the resulting combination of